WoofahRayetCode/arch-linux-setup/README.md

 # general-linux-stuff

-Random things to use for linux setup and other stuff.
+Stuff I use for setting up arch.